YasserGalal20/wanis-elderly-care-robot/docs/design-notes.md

 ## Why the safety layer is a separate node

 The follower is a 2,700-line node with a state machine, several PID loops and a neural network.
-It is the most likely thing in the system to have a bug.
+It is the most likely thing in the system to fail or throw an exception at any moment.

 So it is not trusted with collision avoidance.
 It publishes intent to `/cmd_vel_raw`, and a small, boring node with one job decides what actually reaches the motors.
 The guard is simple enough to read in full and convince yourself it is correct — which is the whole point.